-Lending Tree will provide you with multiple auto loan offers from banks, dealerships and other financial institutions.
+Lending Tree will provide you with multiple auto loan offers from banks like Wells Fargo and Chase, dealerships and other financial institutions.
 Through its auto loan portal, you can apply for new and used car loans.
 There are also tools to help you find cars from local dealerships.

 Lending Tree is a broker, which means it doesn't provide the loans itself, but it does connect you with organizations that do.
 In order to receive loan offers, you apply online.
 As part of the application, you submit your Social Security number as well as information about your employment and income.
 This enables Lending Tree to match you with an appropriate lender.

 It's important to note that as part of the application, a credit check is made, which can affect your credit score.
 A credit check is necessary so that the lenders can provide you with rate quotes.
 Typically, if you’re shopping around for a good auto loan rate, you’ll get multiple quotes, which all require their own credit pull.
 If you confine this to a single period, usually 14 days, then those credit pulls are only counted once.

 Lending Tree’s website includes an auto loan calculator, which we recommend using before you apply.
 Using the calculator will give you an idea what you can expect your monthly payment to be, depending on the term, amount and interest rate of a hypothetical loan.
 The calculator doesn’t take your credit score into account though.